Internal communication is no longer a support function — it’s a business advantage.

 What is internal communication?

 Internal communication refers to the processes, channels, and practices that ensure information flows effectively within an organization.
+It covers how information is shared, understood, and acted on across the business.
 It includes communication:

 • From leadership to employees